Cavachon vs Cavalier King Charles Spaniel: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Cavachon and Cavalier King Charles Spaniel is one of the most significant factors in choosing between these dogs.
 Cavachon is characterized by a gentle, cheerful, affectionate personality, while Cavalier King Charles Spaniel tends toward affectionate, gentle, graceful traits.
 In daily life, this means Cavachon owners typically experience a dog that leans toward gentle behavior, while Cavalier King Charles Spaniel owners find their dog more inclined toward affectionate tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+There is no objective winner between the two; the right choice comes down to your lifestyle and preferences.

 Best for Families with Children